edhzsz/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Constraint Propagation is used here since the naked twins algorithm actually creates a constraint in the set of valid values for the different units and boxes in the sudoku board.
+A: Constraint Propagation is used to solve the _naked twins_ problem since the _naked twins_ algorithm actually creates a constraint in the set of possible values for boxes in the same unit of a sudoku board.

+We call _naked twins_ to a pair of boxes, in a unit, that have exactly the same set of possible values and this set has exactly two elements.

-This constraint enforces that for all units only the squares that are naked twins can contain the twin values.
+We know that these two values can only be in these two boxes and not in any other box in the same unit so the constraint enforced by the naked twins algorithm is such that, for all units, only the boxes that are naked twins contain the twin values.

-* if two _boxes_ that belong to a _unit_ have only two values
+The algorithm, for each unit, works as follows:

+* first we find the boxes where there are only two remaining possible values
+* if there is pair of different boxes with the exact same set of possible values (a naked twin) then:
+  * we remove these two values from the set of possible values from the other boxes in the unit that are not the naked twins

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?